keithgroup/mbGDML/docs/source/mbe.rst

    ``R``: Cartesian coordinates in the same order as ``Z``.

-Some ML potentials require the order of the atoms to be the exact same (e.g., GDML).
+Some ML potentials require the order of the atoms to be the same (e.g., GDML).
 This means any indistinguishable atoms must be in the same order.
-For the structure specified above, we must have the water molecule then the methanol.
+For the structure specified above, we must have the water molecule and then the methanol.
-Water's oxygen atom must come before the hydrogens whose order does not matter.
+Water's oxygen atom must come before the hydrogens, whose order does not matter.
-With methanol, we specify the OH group first, then the CH3 group where the first hydrogen is the one furthest from the OH hydrogen and proceeding in a clockwise direction.
+With methanol, we specify the OH group first, then the CH3 group, where the first hydrogen is the one furthest from the OH hydrogen and proceeding in a clockwise direction.

 .. figure:: images/mbe-explained/2-body-entity-ids.png
    :width: 250px
    :align: center

-   ``entity_ids``: integers that specify which fragment each atom belongs to.
+   ``entity_ids``: integers that specify which fragment each atom belongs.

 .. figure:: images/mbe-explained/2-body-comp-ids.png
    :width: 175px